mariemassarico/VisualTests/README.md

    <img src="step4.png"/ width='600px' alt="Step 4">
    </p>
 5. Close the Cypress.
-6. Download the `afterCypressInstall.sh` for others configurations for running the Cypress with Visual Regression Tracker (VRT)
+6. Enter in your directory
-7. Run `./afterCypressInstall.sh`
+7. Download the `afterCypressInstall.sh` for others configurations for running the Cypress with Visual Regression Tracker (VRT)

-# Test
+8. Run `./afterCypressInstall.sh`